Malaysian Chinese: Dialects and languages

-The 1970 Malaysian Census reported the Southern Min dialects being the largest which accounting for 34.2% of the country Chinese population, followed by Hakka with 22.1%, Cantonese by 19.8%, Chaozhou (Teochew) by 12.4% and Hainanese by 4.7%.
-In 2003, a more detailed statistics for each dialects reported the Hokkien with 2,020,914, Hakka with 1,092,835, Cantonese with 1,068,008, Teochew with 497,280, Fuzhou with 251,553, Hainanese with 141,045, Kwongsai with 51,674, Henghua with 24,654, Hockchia with 14,935 and different other ethnic Chinese with 202,977, for a total of 5,365,875.
+The 1970 Malaysian Census reported Hokkien as the largest Chinese subgroup, accounting for 34.2% of the country's Chinese population, followed by Hakka with 22.1%, Cantonese with 19.8%, Teochew with 12.4% and Hainanese with 4.7%.
+In 2003, more detailed statistics for each language reported Hokkien with 2,020,914, Hakka with 1,092,835, Cantonese with 1,068,008, Teochew with 497,280, Hokchew with 251,553, Hainanese with 141,045, Kwongsai with 51,674, Henghua with 24,654, Hockchia with 14,935, and different other ethnic Chinese with 202,977, for a total of 5,365,875.
 The Malaysian Hokkien are divided into two localised dialects; the Penang Hokkien (northern) comprising Penang, Kedah, Perlis and Perak, and Southern Peninsular Hokkien in Johor, Malacca and neighbouring Singapore.
 The northern Hokkien contains more Malay loanwords than the southern with the latter maintaining more of their original Hokkien words.
 Many Hokkien living in Sarawak have been influenced heavily by indigenous language similarly with Hokkien in Kelantan where their language was heavily localised following close interaction with local Malays and Siamese.
 Localised Hokkien also spoken primarily by the Peranakan community (Baba-Nyonya) in both Malacca and Penang.
 Generally, Hokkien became a contact language among ethnic Chinese of different linguistic background in most parts of Malaysia.

 The Malaysian Cantonese became the contact language in the Malaysia's capital of Kuala Lumpur albeit with a distinct phonology and grammar from standard Cantonese spoken in Pearl River Delta region of China including in Hong Kong and Macau.
-Hakka dialect assumes the role of contact language in Sabah but in the rest of the country the language are more commonly used as an intra-group language than a lingua franca within the Chinese community with about 66.2% of Hakka in Johor prefer localised Mandarin.
-Similar studies on Eastern Min speakers of Fuzhou community in Sarawak also found a general shift of language choice from their own dialect to Mandarin Chinese and English.
-The Chaozhou dialect despite being not a largest dialect group has become a bridge language for trade between Teochew exporters in China and wholesalers in Malaysia.
-Hainan dialect is another minority and the sub-dialect of the Min Chinese dialect family although it is treated in the country as an independent dialect.
-Several others like Henghua are also generally termed as "dialects", which in fact together with the rest are variety of Chinese languages from different Chinese ethnicity.
-Mandarin, which is generally spoken by northern Chinese minority in Sabah become the main working language among all Chinese in the country with Standard Mandarin is used as the medium of instruction in local Chinese medium school and independent high school although the language still not necessarily spoken in their daily life practice.
+Hakka assumes the role of contact language in Sabah but in the rest of the country the language is more commonly used as an intra-group language than a lingua franca within the Chinese community, with about 66% of Hakka in Johor preferring localised Mandarin.
+Similar studies on Eastern Min speakers of the Fuzhou community in Sarawak also found a general shift of language choice from their own language to Mandarin Chinese and English.
+Despite the Teochew not being the largest subgroup, Teochew has become a bridge language for trade between Teochew exporters in China and wholesalers in Malaysia.
+Hainanese is another minority language, within the Min branch.
+These languages, and others like Henghua, are also often called "dialects", despite being linguistically distinct Chinese languages.
+Mandarin, originally spoken by a small northern Chinese minority, is becoming a major working language among all Chinese in the country, with Standard Mandarin used as the medium of instruction in local Chinese-medium schools and independent high school, although the language is still not necessarily spoken in their daily life.
 Based on early Malaysian Census in 1970, around 41% of ethnic Chinese Malaysians are able to converse in Mandarin.